openoms/bitcoin-tutorials/phonewallet.md

 * on an other device (can be a day-to-day used phone or desktop) set up Blockstream Green in [watch only mode](https://help.blockstream.com/hc/en-us/articles/900003101806-What-is-watch-only-mode-)
 * the watch only wallet can be used to generate addresses and monitor the funds on the blockchain
 * there is no risk of losing the funds if the watch-only device is lost, stolen or compromised (it only contains the public keys, not touching the private ones)
+* note the privacy implications of the labels, addresses and xpub being stored on Blockstream's server
 ## Using a custom firmware
 * a locked bootloader is a must - check on Android with:
 `fastboot oem device-info`